 Another early kind of edible, known as majoun or cannabis jam, was initially developed by the nomadic Berber tribes of North Africa around the 11th century.
 The original recipe for Majoun asks for cannabis extract, seeds from the Datura plant, honey, nuts, and sometimes dates and figs.

-The first recipe for a cannabis-infused edible product was published in the United States in the early 1960s, written by Alice B. Toklas.
+The first recipe for a cannabis-infused edible product was published in the US in the early 1960s, written by Alice B. Toklas.
 This dish, referred to as “Hashish Fudge,” was given by Alice’s close friend, Brion Gysin.

 Consuming cannabis as edibles is one way to enjoy weed, aside from smoking marijuana.
 The primary distinction between marijuana edibles and smoked cannabis is the length of time it takes for you to feel the effects of the substance.